Realtor Version

 4.)
 Public Improvement District (PID): If the property is located within a PID, the seller must provide a written notice regarding the additional taxes or assessments levied by the district (§ 5-11-18.1).
 Sellers can obtain these district-specific notices by contacting their local County Clerk’s Office.

 5.)
 Subdivision Disclosure: Sellers of subdivided lots must provide a statement regarding the condition of the title, water quality, and utility access (§ 47-6-17).
-Sellers should contact the Planning and Zoning Director and County Clerk to obtain the exact disclosure forms mandated by the county where the property is located.
+Sellers should contact the Planning and Zoning Director and the County Clerk to obtain the exact disclosure forms mandated by the county in which the property is located.